 2. A water main of 1.5 m diameter and 20 mm thick is subjected to an pressure of 1.5N/mm2.
 Calculate the circumferential stress induced in the pipe.

 b) 68.45 N/mm2

 Explanation: Diameter of water main = 1500 mm and internal pressure = 1.5 N/mm2

 Hoop stress = pd/2t = 1500 × 1.5/ 2× 20.

 3. Which of the following method is also known as overhead irrigation method?

 a) Drip Irrigation

 d) Check flooding

-Explanation: Sprinkler irrigation method is used where soil is erodable type and high permeable.
+Explanation: Sprinkler irrigation method is used where the soil is erodable type and high permeable.
 It is also known as overhead irrigation.
-The sprinkler method requires large investment in installing.
+The sprinkler method requires a large investment in installing.

 4. The average diameter of particles of silt is __________